-2.1.Does biannual or quarterly azithromycin MDA to 1-11-month-old infants cause an increase in the prevalence of phenotypic azithromycin resistance among S.

-pneumoniae or E. coli strains isolated from 4-14-month of infants one year after the intervention has stopped?

-- 2.2.What is the impact of biannual or quarterly azithromycin MDA to 1-11-monthold infants on the prevalence of azithromycin resistance among S. pneumoniae or E. coli strains isolated from 49-59-monthold children, who live in the same Malian communities but have not received azithromycin MDA, during and after the intervention period? - 2.3.What is the impact of biannual or quarterly azithromycin MDA to 1-11-monthold infants on the diversity and composition of their intestinal microbiota and prevalence of azithromycin resistance genes in intestinal bacteria?
+- 2.1.Does biannual or quarterly azithromycin MDA to 1-11-month-old infants cause an increase in the prevalence of phenotypic azithromycin resistance among S. pneumoniae, or E. coli strains isolated from 4-14-month of infants one year after the intervention has stopped? - 2.2.What is the impact of biannual or quarterly azithromycin MDA to 1-11-monthold infants on the prevalence of azithromycin resistance among S. pneumoniae or E. coli strains isolated from 49-59-month-old children, who live in the same Malian communities but have not received azithromycin MDA, during and after the intervention period? - 2.3.Does azithromycin resistant bacteria persist in individual children who received 1-4 doses of azithromycin 1 year after azithromycin MDA has stopped? - 2.4.Does azithromycin resistant bacteria persist in individual children who received 1-4 doses of azithromycin 1year after their azithromycin MDA has stopped but village MDA intervention has continued? - 2.5.What is the impact of biannual or quarterly azithromycin MDA to 1-11-monthold infants on the diversity and composition of their intestinal microbiota and prevalence of azithromycin resistance genes in intestinal bacteria?